Written By: Joseph A. Cescon and Nicole Kiselyov, Summer Student

 Pedestrians are amongst the most vulnerable road users- six people are hit by a car every day in Toronto .
 Unfortunately, when a 3,000-pound object comes into contact with a person, the results are predictable and bleak for the pedestrian.

 It is important that individuals remain safe on our roadways.
-As the weather warms and summer dawns, more and more people are enjoying their time throughout the cities where they reside, as stay at home measures are reduced.
+As the weather warms and summer dawns, more and more people are enjoying their time throughout the cities where they reside, as a stay at home measures are reduced.

 Last week, a young 17-year-old girl and her 19-year-old sister were struck by a left-turning vehicle in a hit-and-run, as they crossed the road.
 The 17-year-old was pronounced dead at the scene while her sister suffered non-life-threatening injuries .

 Pedestrians rarely expect such tragedies, especially when they’re following the rules of the road.
 Unfortunately, as we all know, mistakes can happen in an instant and can result in serious injury or death.
 Particularly now, as COVID restrictions are loosened, and road users are back en masse, it is important for pedestrians and drivers alike to be vigilant.

 - Be Attentive! – Drivers must be aware of their surroundings.
 It is important to be aware of other drivers, pedestrians, cyclists, and other road users.

 - Don’t Rush! – We know that everyone leads busy lives but it is important to exercise caution and care.
 When turning, for example, drivers should wait until the pedestrian has crossed over to the other side of the street before proceeding.
 At crosswalks, the law requires drivers, including cyclists to stop and yield the whole roadway.

 - Drive Accordingly! – When driving near schools, playgrounds, residential neighbourhoods, and other locations where children are present, reduce your speed, kids can be unpredictable.